 Peru is a place where everyone should travel, filled with fascinating ruins like the famous Machu Picchu and the beautiful and peaceful Sacred Valley of the Incas.
 See the wonderful city of Cusco, fly over the mysterious Nazca Lines, explore the Amazon rainforest on one of the many travel tours Peru on offer, or why not travel to the Southern part of Peru and visit Lake Titicaca, see the floating Uros Islands and learn how these came to exist.
-Take a trip to the north of Peru and take a tour to the ruins at Chan Chan and the Senor de Sipan.
+Take a trip to the north of Peru and take a tour of the ruins at Chan Chan and the Senor de Sipan.
 So much to see and do on a magical Peru holiday.

-Peru is one of the most popular destinations in South America; hundreds of thousands of tourist merge on Cusco and Machu Picchu every year.
+Peru is one of the most popular destinations in South America; hundreds of thousands of tourists merge on Cusco and Machu Picchu every year.
 Visiting Peru is a once in a lifetime experience not to be missed, but Peru is not as cheap as it was in years past, the popularity of the country has seen prices rise in all areas from food to accommodation expect to pay more than you would have ten years ago.
 Having said that your Peru Machu Picchu holiday can be affordable on any budget.

 For accommodation, the prices will vary depending on the type of hotel or hostel, you choose.
 For example, some dorm rooms will cost you anything from around PEN 24 per person per night but some of the better ones will cost you PEN 50.
-For a decent hotel room for two people you will pay from 70 to 150 PEN per night.
-There are many three, four and five star hotels on offer and of course, if you have the budget make use of these properties.
+For a decent hotel room for two people, you will pay from 70 to 150 PEN per night.
+There are many three, four and five-star hotels on offer, and of course, if you have the budget make use of these properties.
 There are some beautiful hotels available in lovely Spanish colonial buildings that will cost money, but who wouldn’t want to stay in an old convent.

-Transport is another factor to add to your budget, there are different styles of buses on offer in all of Peru, from the budget local bus to really flash sleeper style, which are perfect for overnight trip between cities.
+Transport is another factor to add to your budget, there are different styles of buses on offer in all of Peru, from the budget local bus to really flash sleeper style, which are perfect for an overnight trip between cities.
 This can cost anywhere from 40 to 180 PEN depending on the service.
 Local buses are a great way to get around and they travel extensively from one side of the city to another.
 These will cost you around 0.80 to 2 PEN depending on the distance.
-There are many local taxis to take you where you need to go, but beware, make sure they have some credentials and agree on a price before accepting the ride.
+There are many local taxis to take you where you need to go, but beware, make sure they have some credentials, and agree on a price before accepting the ride.

 In suggesting a daily budget for the budget traveler, you can get by on around US$40 to US$50 a day.
-For the medium traveler the cost will be US$100 to US$150 per day and the luxury traveler will be a lot more, so as you can see you can travel in Peru on any budget.
+For the medium traveler, the cost will be US$100 to US$150 per day and the luxury traveler will be a lot more, so as you can see you can travel in Peru on any budget.

-There are ways to save money on your tour to Peru, so look around and get good deals, the low season which is from November to March, the weather is not as good in the highlands but the hotel prices etc. are cheaper as the hotels are trying to fill their rooms.
+There are ways to save money on your tour to Peru, so look around and get good deals, the low season which is from November to March, the weather is not as good in the highlands but the hotel prices, etc. are cheaper as the hotels are trying to fill their rooms.

 When thinking about money in Peru there are many ways to bring your money.
 With cash machines in all major cities and towns, you can use your card to receive both PEN and dollars.
-Bring some cash with you but take care in market and crowded areas as petty theft is common.
+Bring some cash with you but take care in the market and crowded areas as petty theft is common.